Breakthrough hepatitis C treatment helps those in need of organ transplants

 At The Forefront Live: Organ Donation

-Organ donation is more important now than ever before.
+Organ and tissue donation is more important now than ever before.
 Dr. Talia Baker, director of UChicago Medicine’s liver transplant program, Iheoma Okeke-Banks from the non-profit organization Gift of Hope and liver transplant recipient Brad Goodman discuss.